pedoch/pedoch/README.md

 ## Hi there, my name is Ochuko 👋

 ## 🙋‍♂️ About me
-- 💻 I currently working as a frontend software engineer
+- 💻 I currently working as a web engineer
 - 🌱 I’m currently learning ML and AI with Deeplearnig.AI

 <br/><br/>